ericallam/docrails/source/active_job_basics.md

+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**

 Active Job Basics
 =================

-This guide provides you with all you need to get started in creating, enqueueing and executing background jobs.
+This guide provides you with all you need to get started in creating, enqueuing and executing background jobs.

 After reading this guide, you will know:

 * How to create jobs.
 * How to enqueue jobs.
 * How to run jobs in the background.
-* How to send emails from your application async.
+* How to send emails from your application asynchronously.

 --------------------------------------------------------------------------------